NOTSMKAMAL/Priority-Sort-Manager/README.md

 # Priority-Sort-Manager

-A simple, distraction-free terminal-based task manager to help you focus on your priorities without colorful distractions or unnecessary clutter.
+A simple, distraction-free terminal-based task manager to help focus on your priorities without colorful distractions or unnecessary clutter.

 ## Features